UK shoppers are planning to spend an average of £224 each in this year’s Black Friday sales, according to research by PwC.

 Black Friday bargains don’t only apply to new products you bought on the biggest shopping weekend of the year, some retailers will price match after you made your purchase.

 John Lewis, for instance, will refund you the difference up to 28 days after you made your purchase.
-But bear in mind that The Never Knowingly Undersold policy does not apply to items sold by stores that are online-only.
+But bear in mind that The Never Knowingly Undersold policy does not apply to items sold by stores that are online only.

 But keep the price match promise in mind while you are browsing the pre-Christmas sales as you might be able to save money retrospectively.
+Want to know how I did it and got £155 back with just three purchases?
+Read my blog post about it to get a piece of the action.

-Make a claim online here.
+Or, you can make a claim online here.

 7 Get discount alerts while you browse